 By the end of the class students will have a working sense of “Bollywood” as a conceptual category.
-We will watch at least one film a week and read secondary texts ranging from film theory to anthropological accounts to cultural analyses.
+We will watch at least two films a week and read secondary texts ranging from film theory to anthropological accounts to cultural analyses.
 Students participate in short, regular reviews and responses to the films and readings.
 All films will be available online on Netflix, Amazon Video, YouTube and others.